jnear/cs3020-compiler-construction/index.md

-Therefore, on Wednesday after each assignment due date, we will discuss that assignment's solution in lecture, and the complete solution will be made available on Blackboard.
+Therefore, on Wednesday after each assignment due date, we will discuss that assignment's solution in lecture, and the complete solution will be made available on Brightspace.
 I encourage students to take advantage of the official solutions to avoid falling behind.

 Partial credit will be (extensively) given on assignments.
 I encourage